 Ben Auburn Award in Cultural Criticism

-Culture adapts and changes, and cultural criticism identifies and assesses trends in the arts, aesthetics, and ideas of a human society.
-Limited neither to high culture nor to popular forms, its examples range across all human artistic and intellectual achievements.
+Cultural criticism does not vilify our society.
+Rather, as culture adapts and changes, criticism identifies and assesses trends in the arts, aesthetics, and ideas of a human society.
+The critique is limited neither to high culture nor to popular movements, it can be applied across all human artistic and intellectual achievements.
 Moreover, cultural criticism can take many forms and appear in a variety of media.
 A series of related reviews, an extended essay or article, a monograph, or a chapter in a book are some written forms; video, audio, or filmed programs may constitute cultural criticism, as may exhibitions or performances, and works of imaginative textual (poems, fiction), pictorial, sculptural, and performance art designed primarily to reflect other works of the imagination.

 The Ben Auburn Award, established by Mark, Sandy, and David Auburn in memory of their son and brother Ben, seeks to expand the boundaries of cultural criticism, the capacity of our students to participate in its creation, and the opportunities to grapple with ideas expressed in any form.
 It will recognize thoughtful analysis and commentary, reflective and careful judgment, and sustained acquisition of knowledge and taste.
 It will reward original thinking and expression.
 It will encourage intellectual risk-taking subjected to public assessment.